resource-watch/slate/source/includes/api/_graph.md

 }
 ```

-This endpoint lets API users discover datasets related with the lists of concepts provided.
+This endpoint lets API users discover datasets related to the lists of concepts provided.
 Note that, either in the GET or POST forms for this endpoint, **concepts must be provided as a list of sets**. *AND* logical operators (`&&`) are applied among the list of sets, while *OR* (`||`) is used for set elements.
 You can provide up to three sets of concepts to search for - the example on the side exemplifies a request to this endpoint given the following sets of concepts:

 - Set 1: `['spain', 'europe']`
 - Set 2: `['water']`